 A count allows you to obtain election results for ranked ballots that you have already collected.
 You can choose a variety of counting methods, such as instant runoff voting, the single transferable vote, and Condorcet voting.
 Counts have more counting options than elections or polls, such as the ability to withdraw candidates and break ties manually.

 Elections and polls have three stages: EDITING, VOTING, and END.
 Counts have two stages: EDITING and END.
 Each of these stages is described in further detail in our pages specifically for elections, polls, and counts.
 Note that once you progress from one stage to the next you cannot go back.
 Please double check that everything is correct before you go on to the next stage.

-Before using OpaVote, you need to login, and you can login with a Google, Facebook, or LinkedIn account.
+Before using OpaVote, you need to login, and you can login with a Google, Facebook, or Microsoft account.
 We need your name and email address from your account, but we do not use any other information and we do not make any posts on your behalf.

-OpaVote also allows you to share your OpaVote login with other people if you would like more than one person to be able to manage your items.
+OpaVote allows you to share your OpaVote login with other people if you would like more than one person to be able to manage your items.
 From your account page, you can access a link that you can share with others to let them login to OpaVote as yourself.
 Only share this link with people you trust because anyone with this link has complete control over all of your OpaVote items.

 The management console is the starting point for managing all your items.
 Here, you will find buttons to manage all of your existing items, to create new items, and to make payments.

 From the console, you can also set the manager name, manager email address, and time zone that are used for all of your items.

 If you have never made a payment to OpaVote, then your items have an expiration date that is 2 weeks after the creation of the item.
 If you have made a payment (at any time), then all your items (including free items) have an expiration date that is 12 weeks after the creation of the item.
 If you need an expiration date longer than 12 weeks, then contact us for assistance.